FINNGEN/finemapping-pipeline/README.md

 Contains credible set summaries from SuSiE fine-mapping for all genome-wide significant regions.

 Columns:
-- region: region for which the fine-mapping was ran.
+- region: region for which the fine-mapping was run.
 - cs: running number for independent credible sets in a region
 - cs_log10bf: Log10 bayes factor of comparing the solution of this model (cs independent credible sets) to cs -1 credible sets.
 - cs_avg_r2: Average correlation R2 between variants in the credible set